 What’s the reason why I have started to write about the Haciendas?
-They are my favourite kind of accommodation in Mexico, merging luxury with the charm of history and culture.
+They are my favorite kinds of accommodation in Mexico, as they merge luxury with history and culture creating a sophisticated and charming atmosphere.
 They speak about a country and people and show you their culture and traditions.
 Besides, they are immerse in Nature and they are the perfect place to rigenerate your mind and spirit.

 If you wish to know about the origin of the Haciendas you can read this post